BekajMelos/oms-sensemaking/CONTRIBUTING.md

 - Follow the test instructions provided in the pull request

-- Use Gittea to comment on the merge request if you have any questions or concerns
+- Use Gitea to comment on the merge request if you have any questions or concerns

 - Use your best judgement before approving merge requests